Google Cloud Identity

 • Flexible environment

-• applications use Regional Managed Instance Groups with instances distributed among multiple availability zones within a region.
+• Applications use Regional Managed Instance Groups with instances distributed among multiple availability zones within a region.

 • In the event of a single zone failure, the load balancer stops routing traffic to that zone.